katebrich/Master-thesis/README.md

 # Pipeline for statistical analysis of ligand binding sites properties
-This folder contains scripts for analysis of ligand binding sites properties (called features).
+This folder contains implementation of pipeline for analysis of ligand binding sites annotations (hereinafter called features).
 The pipeline is able to download PDB and FASTA files from PDBe, label binding residues based on the ligands in the PDB file, compute values of defined features, perform **statistical analysis to find out whether these features are interesting for the recognition of binding sites**, and draw various histograms and plots.
 Furthermore, the extended pipeline can use obtained PDB files and features to train a new model in [P2Rank](http://siret.ms.mff.cuni.cz/p2rank) predictor of binding sites to see if the new features improve the prediction.

 Users can define a feature of their own by implementing a method for its computation.